Tell us about your symptom and treatment experience. Take our survey here.

 Sometimes, these tests do not provide enough information for doctors to carry out surgery.
 This is when they may advise you to move to intracranial monitoring.
 During this more thorough testing phase, a surgeon will implant electrodes inside your skull.1

 Your healthcare team uses imaging guidance to make sure they place the electrodes in the right area.
-Then they attach the electrodes to brain tissue.
+Then they attach the electrodes to brain tissue – electrodes can be placed on the surface of the brain or deep in the brain tissue.
 After you recover from surgery, you will stay in the hospital.
 Staff will monitor your brain activity around the clock for days to weeks.
 You will be able to move around your room and use the bathroom with the help of a portable monitoring device.1

-Leading up to the procedure, you will meet with an anesthesiologist, neurologist, and neurosurgical team.
+Before the procedure, you may need to adjust your medicines as directed by your care team.
+You will meet with an anesthesiologist.
 You will also have a physical exam.
-You may have to take extra tests to ensure you are healthy for the procedure, such as blood and urine tests or an electrocardiogram (ECG) to check your heart's electrical activity.
-Your doctor may also adjust your anti-seizure medicine before the procedure.
+You may have to take extra tests to ensure you are healthy for the procedure, such as blood and urine tests or an electrocardiogram (ECG) to check the health of your heart.
 The entire testing process may take weeks or months.2

 How does it help with epilepsy?